GospelSounders/adventhymnals/content/02.christ-in-song/05.301-400/08.371-380/10.Again-the-Day-Returns/docs.md

 ---
+title: |
-title: 380.
-Again the Day Returns
+    380. Again the Day Returns - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 380.
+Again the Day Returns.
+Again the day returns of holy rest, Which, when he made the world, Jehovah blest; When, like his own, he bade our labor's cease, And all be piety, and all be peace.
+    keywords:  |
-    keywords: Christ in Song, Again the Day Returns, Again the day returns of holy rest,
+        Christ in Song, adventhymnals, advent hymnals, Again the Day Returns, Again the day returns of holy rest.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 380. AGAIN THE DAY RETURNS
+####  Christ in Song,

 ```txt
 1.